Get MTD for Income Tax ready

 • Cash flow issues: The customer is waiting for their own payments to come in.

-• Disputes and errors: The customer questions the amount or the work delivered, or there are administrative mistakes, which feature in 47% of invoices.
+• Disputes and errors: The customer questions the amount or the work delivered.
+The ICAEW found that administrative mistakes feature in 47% of invoices.

 • Administrative delays: The invoice is stuck in an approval process.